 Yes, it will cost you, but the monthly payments pale in comparison to the costs of losing your home without proper insurance.
 The fire insurance should cover the primary dwelling, as well as sheds, pool houses, or garages, detached or otherwise.
 It should also include protection for your personal belongings and valuables.
 Make sure it also covers the cost of additional living expenses, such as a stay in a hotel after a fire, or the cost of boarding for your pets.

-Have a Fire Resistant RoofIf a fire is nearby, embers could float towards your property, and the most likely place for them to land is your roof.
+Have a Fire Resistant RoofIf a fire is nearby, embers could float towards your property, and will most likely land on your roof.
 A flammable roof can result in the complete loss of your home, but a roof made from noncombustible material like asphalt, metal, or slate is far better for the overall protection of your house.

 If you have wooden shingles, you should have them replaced as soon as reasonably possible; if you can’t afford re-roofing the house, at least have the roof treated with a fire-retardant chemical.